 Use this information to improve your website and landing pages to attract others interested in the same services, products or change issues.
 (This is step 1 if you're considering an inbound marketing program.)

 Not only do your customers have access to more information than ever before, but so do you!
 One way to get great insights into your buyers is to study the websites and research or case studies that your competitors have published.
 Remember that ‘your competitors’ are a broad group that includes inaction, DIY software, or other financial professionals.
 By definition, your competitors are trying to reach the same audience of prospects.
 Reviewing their case studies might help you better understand your prospect, as well as why they may have chosen your competitor over you in the past.

 In addition to following the competition, follow industry analyst blogs and reports.

 5. Leverage professional social networks

-Use the major professional networks (like LinkedIn and Quora), and try to find other, industry-specific networks where your prospects might be.
-These networks are a great opportunity for listening and engaging.
-They will help you better understand the daily challenges or successes your prospects have and in many cases, give you the opportunity to ask questions of that community and get real, thoughtful responses.
+Both online and offline networks will help you better understand the daily challenges or successes your prospects have and in many cases, give you the opportunity to ask questions of that community and get real, thoughtful responses.
 These networks are also a great way to enhance the data you already have about people, and see how they are connected to other people within their own organizations or whom you know.